On Christian Doctrine continues, with more talk about how Christian teachers should talk.

 11:19.

-Posted in Christian, The Fathers, tagged St. Jerome, Assorted Letters of St. Jerome on July 13, 2009 | Leave a Comment »
+Posted in Christian, The Fathers, tagged Assorted Letters of St. Jerome, St. Jerome on July 13, 2009| Leave a Comment »

 My series of nearly randomly chosen letters by St. Jerome continues, as we finally finish out that letter to young Miss Eustochium, with some pretty good advice and imagery from our favorite curmudgeon.